-The western edge of the byway travels through prairie with wide vistas of the river.
-The byway offers drives along Big Stone and Lac qui Parle Lakes, with views of the lake and dramatic prairie landscapes.
+The western edge of the Byway travels through prairie with wide vistas of the river.
+The Byway offers drives along Big Stone and Lac qui Parle Lakes, with views of the lake and dramatic prairie landscapes.

-The portion from Granite Falls to New Ulm is highly scenic, perhaps the most scenic segment of the entire byway.
+The portion from Granite Falls to New Ulm is highly scenic.
 This section of the Minnesota River flows through an area of granite outcrops.
 The stretch of the Minnesota River between the Lac qui Parle Dam to Franklin MN is a Minnesota Wild and Scenic River